Henrod/lemon_pie/README.md

 # Create self-signed certificate for local development
 # and add it as trusted root certificate.
-# Works only for MacA.OS
+# Works only for MacOS.
 make dev/ssl/create

 make run